katcitdoe/mediapilot/README.md

 # mediapilot
-convert and or edit all kinds of media.
+convert, resize, and compress media.
 ## NO BULLSHIT!!!!!